CloudNSci/cloudnsci-guides/CloudNSci-Refinery-Protocol-1_0.md

 ### Initializing

-After launching the refinery process and receiving the HELLO message, the marketplace sends a SETUP message which includes an unique refineryId and expected function interface specifications.
+After launching the refinery process and receiving the HELLO message, the marketplace sends a SETUP message which includes an unique refineryId, solution name and version (as submitted to the marketplace) and expected function interface specifications.
 For each function interface, a function name and the number of input/output/error parameters are given.
-The first function interface is always named 'main' and it specifies expected parameter counts for this refinery as defined during data refining solution submission (explained in the Solution Provider guide that will be publised later).
+The first function interface is always named 'main' and it specifies expected parameter counts for this refinery as defined during data refining solution submission (explained in the Solution Provider guide that will be published later).
 The refinery should read the SETUP message from stdin, check the function interfaces and respond by sending either ALIVE (all OK) or DEAD (something is wrong).

-	SETUP\t<refineryId>\tmain:<in/out/err>\t[<function1:in1/out1/err1> ...]
+	SETUP\t<refineryId>\tname\tversion\tmain:<in/out/err>\t[<function1:in1/out1/err1> ...]

-For example, the following SETUP message would set refineryId=a0000004f and specify two function interfaces 'main' and 'merge'.
-The main function takes two input data items and generates either one output data or one error data.
-This refinery can also call function 'merge' by giving 2 data items as input and expecting one data item as a result (output or error).
+For example, the following SETUP message would set refineryId=a0000004f, name=big-sort, version=0.1 and specify three function interfaces 'main', 'small-sort' and 'merge'.
+The main function takes one input data item and generates either one output data or one error data.
+This refinery can also call function 'small-sort' by giving 1 data item as input and expecting one data item as a result (output or error).
+The other callable function 'merge' takes 2 input data items.

-	SETUP	a0000004f	main:2/1/1	merge:2/1/1
+	SETUP	a0000004f	big-sort	0.1	main:1/1/1	small-sort:1/1/1	merge:2/1/1

 The refinery must check that given function interfaces match the actual implementation.
 In case everything seems to be OK, the refinery should reply by sending an ALIVE message which must include exactly the same refineryId as given in SETUP and the properties of the refinery as key-value pairs.
 In this protocol version, there is only one mandatory property 'info' which should briefly describe the functionality of the refinery.
 In addition, there can be arbitrary number of optional refinery-specific properties such as version number or active setup details that may help in troubleshooting.